-The impact of COVID-19 on employment is expected to be more severe in the September and December quarters, following the conclusion of the JobKeeper initiative in September 2020 and the likely end of a range of government financial support programs.
+The impact of COVID-19 on employment is expected to be more severe in the September and December quarters, following the prolonged economic downturn and the likely end of a range of government financial support programs.
 Furthermore, the financial impact on individual businesses is less evident through this data, as there is a high proportion of sole traders within the Shire that would be unable to reduce staff numbers.